Skip to main content

 4. Setting up sources and receivers

 You are now ready to set up the sound sources and receivers in the room.
-Click on the Sources / Receivers tab.
+Click on the Sources tab.

-To define a new sound source, click on the ’+’ icon next to ’Sources’.
+To define a new sound source, click on the ’+ Add’ icon next to ’Sources’.
 An omnidirectional source will be created by default.

 You can either position a source by dragging it along the dimensional axis or by defining precise coordinates.
+Treble also has a range of ways to group, multiply and transform sources and receivers which will be of great use as you get more experience in the platform.
 For this tutorial, you can place a source at the following coordinates:

 • X: 5.5 – Y: 2.5 – Z:1.5